 This is the second in a series of three-year courses for the Health Professions Career and Technical Education program.
-The topics covered in this course include: Anatomy and Physiology of the Human Body, Human Growth and Development, Cultural Diversity, Geriatric Care, Nutrition and Diets, Medical Math, Vital Signs, First Aid and Infection Control.
-Medical Terminology will be embedded within this course as it relates to the topics covered. \OSHA 10-hour certification will be available during this course.
+The topics covered in this course include: Anatomy and Physiology of the Human Body, Geriatric Care, Medical Math, Vital Signs, and First Aid and Infection Control.
+Medical Terminology will be embedded within this course as it relates to the topics covered.
+Recognizing & Reporting Child Abuse Certification and PA DHS Personal Home Care Direct Training/Adult Residential Care Licensing will be available during the course.